Graduate development programme

 What we're looking for

-Our programmes are development programmes, designed to give you opportunities to learn on the job, and develop and hone your skills in a variety of areas.
+Our programmes are development programmes, designed to give you opportunities to learn on the job, and to develop and hone your skills in a variety of areas.

 They suit candidates who enjoy being challenged, are excited by trying new things and can come up with fresh ideas.

 On the general programme your rotations will place you in several departments, each working with others across the organisation.
-On both programes you’ll need to build relationships at all levels and show strong communication and interpersonal skills.
+On the general and investment programes you’ll need to build relationships at all levels, and show strong communication and interpersonal skills.

 Creativity and innovation

 We’re looking for graduates who are keen to get to grips with a range of different challenges and bring a fresh perspective.

 Initiative and drive

 Flexibility and adaptability

 On both programmes you’ll experience several roles and projects.
 So you'll need to be adaptable as you work with different teams – for example, paying close attention to detail but also being able to think about the bigger picture.